STAFF AND BOARD

-Kim Novy is the Administrative Assistant at Iowa Public Health Association.
-As a non-profit administrative professional, she serves as the website administrator and oversees IPHA’s membership database.
-She coordinates volunteer committees, prepares monthly reports, facilitates meetings and is actively involved in the day-to-day operations of the organization.
+Kim Novy is the Business Coordinator at Iowa Public Health Association.
+As a non-profit administrative professional, she oversees IPHA’s membership database and is actively involved in the day-to-day operations of the organization.
+She manages membership campaigns and is responsible for donor recruitment.
 Kim is a skilled event planner and coordinates all IPHA events, workshops, and conferences from start to finish.
-Kim serves on the Advisory Board of the Epilepsy Foundation Iowa and serves as the Advocacy Committee Co-Chair.
+Kim serves on the Advisory Board of the Epilepsy Foundation Iowa and serves as their Advocacy Committee Co-Chair.
 Kim’s passion for public health can be found in her advocacy for individuals/families with special healthcare needs.
-As a parent of differently-abled adult children, Kim has spent countless hours advocating for access to healthcare, services and most importantly, inclusion.
-Kim values IPHA’s strong advocacy in health equity for ALL Iowans.
+As a parent of differently-abled adult children, Kim has spent countless hours advocating for access to healthcare, services, and most importantly, inclusion.
+Kim values IPHA’s strong advocacy in health equity for all Iowans.

-Elizabeth Faber – Facilitator to Iowa Immunizes Coalition
+Elizabeth Faber, MPH – Iowa Immunizes Coalition Director

 Board of Directors